Creating and Updating KPIs

 Table of Contents

-To create a new KPI in a group:
+How to create a new KPI

 - Select Create New KPI from the dropdown.